OpenMobileAlliance/oma_github_pages/content/news/2023-10-16-SVE-40-Virtual-Test-Event-Nov-23.md

 **What are OMA Specification Validation (SVE) (aka TestFest)** OMA Specification Validation Events (SVE) serve multiple vital purposes.
 They ensure the quality of OMA specifications, allow vendors to verify and test the interoperability of their product implementations in a multi-vendor environment, and provide a peer-to-peer networking environment for participants.
 These events are held in a confidential and secure testing environment, welcoming both OMA members and non-member companies.
-To participate in Virtual-SVE-40 or access the detailed Enabler Test Specification, please visit the
+To participate in Virtual-SVE-40 or access the detailed Enabler Test Specification, please register below.

  </br>